 • Cerebral palsy

-• Deaf or hard of hearing
+• Deaf or serious difficulty hearing

 • Diabetes

-• Epilepsy
+• Epilepsy or other seizure disorder

-• Gastrointestinal disorders, for example, Crohn's Disease, or irritable bowel syndrome
+• Gastrointestinal disorders, for example, Crohn's Disease, irritable bowel syndrome

-• Intellectual disability
+• Intellectual or developmental disability

 • Missing limbs or partially missing limbs

-• Nervous system condition for example, migraine headaches, Parkinson’s disease, or Multiple sclerosis (MS)
+• Nervous system condition, for example, migraine headaches, Parkinson’s disease, multiple sclerosis (MS)

 PUBLIC BURDEN STATEMENT: According to the Paperwork Reduction Act of 1995 no persons are required to respond to a collection of information unless such collection displays a valid OMB control number.
 This survey should take about 5 minutes to complete.